CUSTOMER ANALYTICS2025-11-12

 Managing complexity and diversity is another challenge.
 Clients may have numerous personas, behaviors, emotions, and segments.

-They may use various devices, platforms, and channels to stay in touch with the brand.
+They may utilize various devices, platforms, and channels to stay connected with the brand.

 Furthermore, client journeys are not static or linear but are evolving and dynamic.